 Benefiting from Inbound

-If you are reading this and you did not grow up on social media, it is completely possible to learn these concepts or hire people who are more interested in the online world.
+If you are reading this and you did not grow up on social media, it is completely possible to learn sales tools or hire people who are more interested in the online world.
 Another option is to hire an agency to handle your online and inbound marketing objectives.